Digital Nomad Life in Costa Rica

 When we asked people living in Costa Rica about club and activities where newcomers can meet others, they responded:

 "Welcome to San Ramon!
 Yes, lots of organized and also informal gatherings for philanthropy and recreational activities.
 Start by googling Community Action Alliance and check out their recent archived newsletters.
 Also look for Gringo Central which provides info on Central Valley groups and other useful info.
 And, every Thursday an expat group meets for breakfast at a local restaurant near the downtown park, come and go as you please.
 The Community Action Alliance has details on where.
 Finally, a few kilometers west of downtown past Magallanes, there’s a growing expat neighborhood with a very nice recreational center used by many expats, called El Palme (I think it’s called that, anyway).
-Can be found via Google," remarked one member in San Ramon.
+Can be found via Google," said one expat in San Ramon.

 What is life like in Costa Rica?